tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 <br><br>

 ![](\images\bahamas-album\IMG_5759.jpeg)<br>
 We visited a conch shack afterwards.
 On the dock behind it there was a guy shelling conch and he waved us over so he could show us.
 It's actually way easier than you'd think: all you do is tap a little hole into the top of its shell, separate the muscle it uses to cling on to the inside, and then slide it out.
-You do have to trim off like 70% of the whole thing though - they're pretty gnarly looking.
+You do have to trim off like 70% of the whole thing though - they're pretty ugly looking.
 <br><br>

 ![](\images\bahamas-album\IMG_5760.jpeg)<br>